 logo

-Healthy blood pressure management can be achieved with just '5 minutes' of exercise a day
+Maintaining healthy blood pressure can be achieved with just 5 minutes of exercise a day.

-Healthy blood pressure management can be achieved with just 5 minutes of exercise a day.
+Maintaining healthy blood pressure can be achieved with just 5 minutes of exercise a day.

 Choi Jae-baek's story

-Research has shown that exercises such as running or cycling can help lower blood pressure.
+Studies have shown that exercise, such as running or cycling, can help lower blood pressure.

-A study published in 'Circulation' found that exercising for more than 5 minutes a day, such as running or cycling, helps lower systolic and diastolic blood pressure.
+A study published in Circulation found that doing exercise, such as running or cycling, for more than five minutes a day can help lower both systolic and diastolic blood pressure.

-High blood pressure not only increases the risk of serious illnesses such as heart disease and stroke but can also lead to death, so efforts are ongoing to find the most scientific way to lower high blood pressure.
+High blood pressure not only increases the risk of serious illnesses, including heart disease and stroke, but can also lead to death, so efforts are ongoing to find the most scientific way to lower high blood pressure.

-The research team explained that exercises such as running, cycling, and climbing stairs help lower blood pressure, and as a result of replacing 21 minutes of sedentary time with exercise, systolic blood pressure decreased by about 2 mmHg.
+The research team explained that exercises such as running, cycling, and climbing stairs help lower blood pressure, and when 21 minutes of sitting time was replaced with exercise, systolic blood pressure was reduced by about 2 mmHg.

-The research team mentioned that exercise not only has a significant impact on blood pressure but is also an important factor in promoting cardiovascular health.
-Through this study, they aimed to observe how systolic and diastolic blood pressure patterns vary according to activity patterns over a 24-hour period.
+Accordingly, the research team stated that exercise not only has a great impact on blood pressure but is also an important factor in promoting cardiovascular health, and that through this study, they aimed to determine what patterns systolic and diastolic blood pressure show according to activity patterns over a 24-hour day.

-They collected information from 14,761 participants across six observational cohort studies.
+They collected information on 14,761 participants from six observational cohort studies.

-Participants actively exercised for an average of 16 minutes per day, sat for over 10 hours daily, and the average blood pressure of participants was approximately 132/79 mmHg, with about 25% of all participants taking antihypertensive medication.
+Participants exercised vigorously for an average of 16 minutes per day, sat for an average of more than 10 hours per day, and had an average blood pressure of approximately 132/79 mmHg, with approximately 25% of all participants taking antihypertensive medication.

-All cohorts considered covariates such as alcohol consumption, smoking history, and age, and some cohorts additionally considered covariates such as physical mobility and education level.
+In all cohorts, covariates such as drinking history, smoking history, and age were considered, and in some cohorts, additional covariates such as physical mobility and education level were considered.

-In addition, it was added that when assuming different activities are exchanged for the same amount of time, increasing exercise time contributed most significantly to blood pressure reduction.
+Additionally, they added that when assuming that different activities were alternated for the same amount of time, increasing the exercise time was most helpful in reducing blood pressure.

-The greater the increase in exercise intensity, the more the blood pressure-lowering effect was enhanced.
-For example, replacing 21 minutes of sedentary time with vigorous exercise reduced systolic blood pressure by 2 mm Hg, and replacing 11 minutes of sedentary time with vigorous exercise reduced diastolic blood pressure by 1 mm Hg.
+The blood pressure-lowering effect was stronger as exercise intensity increased.
+For example, replacing 21 minutes of sitting with vigorous exercise resulted in a 2-minute decrease in systolic blood pressure, while replacing 11 minutes of sitting with vigorous exercise resulted in a 1-minute decrease in diastolic blood pressure.

-On the other hand, replacing the time spent sitting with low-intensity exercise such as walking is estimated to take 95 minutes to lower diastolic blood pressure by 1.
+Conversely, it was estimated that replacing sedentary time with low-intensity exercise, such as walking, would take 95 minutes to lower diastolic blood pressure by 1.

-Experts emphasized once again that the fact that significant changes in blood pressure can be observed even after just a few minutes of exercise is encouraging, and they stressed the importance of adding regular exercise to daily life.
+Experts say it's encouraging that just a few minutes of exercise can have a significant impact on blood pressure, and they reiterate the importance of adding regular exercise to your daily routine.

-They explained that through exercise, the performance and efficiency of human organs and tissues can be improved, which can also enhance blood pressure management.
-Additionally, they added that increasing exercise intensity can quickly induce physiological changes beneficial to heart health.
+They explained that exercise can improve the performance and efficiency of human organs and tissues, thereby improving blood pressure management.
+They also added that increasing exercise intensity can rapidly bring about physiological changes beneficial to heart health.

 ==========

-Among the diseases to watch out for as the weather gets colder
+Among the diseases that you need to be careful of when the weather gets cold,

-If you do the same exercise, systolic and
+If you do the same exercise, you will have systolic and

 It is said to help lower diastolic blood pressure.